DIYBai/Parallel-Programming/project/src/readme.txt

-From this directory, just type "bash run.sh" to run the program.
+From this directory, just type "bash setup.sh" to set up everything. "setup.sh" also runs the "run.sh" file, though that file can be run on its own to rerun the program.

 Resulting .mp4 videos will be in ./video_out, while output frames will be in different folders depending on the implementation. (ex: ./12serial_out)